Special Educational Needs

 - Assessing the progress of your child and informing the Headteacher/SENCo if your child is falling behind or experiencing difficulties which cannot be overcome without additional support or intervention .

-- Writing the Inclusion Passports and Pupil Targets, then sharing and reviewing these with parents at least once each term either through Parent consultations or the Pupil Annual Report .
+- Writing the Support Plan, setting pupil targets, then sharing and reviewing these with parents at least once each term either through Parent consultations or on the Pupil Reports .

 - Liaising with all staff working with your child in school to deliver the planned work/programme for your child, so they can achieve the best possible progress.